 Get the best protection for your eyes

-Eyes are very sensitive and completely irreplaceable: Hazards to the eye are many and can have disastrous consequences.
+Very sensitive and completely irreplaceable: Hazards to the eye are manifold and can entail disastrous consequences

-Anything could happen to our eyes in an instant, whether at the workplace or while engaging in recreational activities and sports.
-Our sight organs are too valuable to expose them to any unnecessary hazards.
-Opt for proper care and be on the safe side.
+Anything could happen to our eyes in an instant, whether at the workplace or while engaging in recreation and sports.
+It is certain that our sight organs are too valuable to expose them to any unnecessary hazards.
+Those who opt for proper care are on the safe side.

-Our eyes are exposed to all manner of risks.
+A frequently used German saying - “Das kann ins Auge gehen” (literally, “That could get into your eyes,” which actually means “That could go wrong”) hits the nail on the head: Indeed, our eyes are exposed to all manner of risks.
 The power of the sun’s rays is not to be underestimated.
-Naturally, they entice us outdoors, they shine on the sea and they put a smile on our face.
-But where there is a bright side, there is also a dark side.
+Naturally, they entice us out of doors, they caress the sea and they put a smile on our face.
+Unfortunately, where there is a bright side, there is also a shadow side.
 Ultra-violet rays, called UV rays for short, can be especially harmful to our eyes.

 Sun Protection for the Eyes

 Sunlight is the most significant source of UV radiation and can damage various ocular tissues.
-The surface of the eye (which can be subject to snow blindness), the lenses (which can develop cataracts, also known as opacity) and the retina (subject to solar maculopathy and macular degeneration) are in particular danger.
+The surface of the eye (snow blindness), the lenses (cataracts, also known as opacity) and the retina (solar maculopathy, macular degeneration) are in particular danger.

-UV light consists of UV-A light (which leads to skin tanning, but also skin aging), UV-B light (which leads to sunburn and skin cancer) and UV-C light (the most dangerous rays, but which are almost completely blocked by the ozone layer).
+UV light consists of UV-A light (leads to skin tanning, but also skin ageing), UV-B light (leads to sunburn and skin cancer) and UV-C light (these are the most dangerous rays, but are almost completely blocked by the ozone layer).

 - UV light protection: Sunglasses that absorb at least 99% of UV rays or light rays up to 400 nm.